 Closer to Woody Allen’s sensibilities than Stevenson’s, St. Ives refuses to take itself too seriously.
 Although the film doesn’t completely succeed (either as a comedy or as an adventure tale), its charming nature and disposition make it difficult to categorize the film as a total failure.
 St. Ives is not in the league of films like Tony Richardson’s Tom Jones (1963) and Royal Flash (1975), but it does offer enough wit and sly humor to put many American comedies to shame.

 St. Ives gives the old fashion period piece the irreverent treatment.
 The film’s full frontal attack to the conventions of historical epics is quite amusing, if not entirely satisfying.
 There are plenty of chuckles along the way, but the film stops short of being a great satire of the morals and customs of Europe in the 1800s.

 Miranda Richardson remains the brightest aspect of the entire enterprise.
 Miles away from her dramatic roles in Damage and The Crying Game, she offers an extraordinary comical performance, and elevates the film to high levels of quality not fully guaranteed by the script.
 She makes the most of her small and underdeveloped character with great ease and finesse.

 Conclusions & Final Thoughts:

 Far from being perfect, the film does offer plenty of clever ideas that will certainly delight a lot of people.
 At the very least, this is worth a rental.
 Also starring Richard E. Grant, Jason Isaacs, Anna Friel, and Michael Gough.
-Color, 90 minutes, Rated R (for some frontal nudity).
+Color, 90 minutes, Rated R.